Riateche/rammingen/README.md

     ```
 ## Caveats

-Note that rammingen doesn't perform diffing and partial uploads of files - if a file is changed, the full file will be uploaded and stored.
+- Rammingen doesn't perform diffing and partial uploads of files - if a file is changed, that entire file will be uploaded and stored, unless it's exactly the same as a file uploaded earlier.
+- There is no conflict resolution.
+If you make conflicting changes to the same files at two devices simultaneously, the more recent change will overwrite the older one.
+Both versions will be available for manual selection though.
+- Rammingen is not a full backup solution.
+When setting up the server, you are expected to set up backups for the database and the file storage that it uses.